diegoulloao/ioquake3-server-gcloud/README.md

 After this process, you should be able to connect to your local server from the multiplayer section in your client quake3.

-# 5. Building and deploying manually 💻
+# 5. Build and deploy manually 💻

 In order to have more control during the building and deployment process, you can take the following steps: